+Once the working group formulates a recommendation, the group will forward that recommendation to the appropriate leadership offices for policy approval.
 If the leadership offices approve the recommendation, the working group will ask the responsible component to draft a rulemaking document proposing the necessary revisions.
 The working group will establish timetables for actions by the responsible component that are appropriate in light of the nature and extent of the proposed revision.
-The component will then circulate the proposed rule and associated documents through the normal rulemaking clearance process to other interested and affected components of the Department for concurrence.
-Following component-level concurrence in rulemaking, the component will forward the rule to the appropriate leadership offices for policy approval and permission to submit to OIRA as necessary.
+The component will then circulate the relevant documents internally and to affected components of the Department for concurrence.
+The component will then forward the rule to the appropriate leadership offices for policy approval and permission to submit as necessary to the Office of Information and Regulatory Affairs (OIRA) at the Office of Management and Budget.

 As each individual review concludes, the Department will provide public reports regarding the outcomes of the process.
 This "report card" will demonstrate simply and clearly how the rule measured against the Department's metrics for selecting candidate rules for review, and whether changes were made as a result of the Department's retrospective review.
-This way, the public will have a standardized way to evaluate whether their ideas and recommendations are being appropriately considered, and whether the Department is acting upon the review metrics in an efficient, effective, and transparent manner.
-An example of this report card is attached as Appendix A to this preliminary plan; the public is encouraged to comment on this aspect of the Department's plan.
+This way, the public will have a standardized way to evaluate whether their recommendations are being appropriately considered, and whether the Department is acting upon the review metrics in an efficient, effective, and transparent manner.
+An example of this report card is attached as Appendix A to this plan.